Saturday 8 & Sunday 9 June 2019

-Green Days is just the beginning of a two week arts festival in early June.
+Green Days is just the beginning of a two week arts and community festival in early June.
 For more about the two week festival go here.

 The Bedford Park Festival celebrated 50 years of ‘Green Days’ in 2016.